Homeomorphism of S^1 and Factorization

-corresponding to the Lie algebra embedding (\ref{suembed}).
-We will write down this embedding in an explicit way in the next subsection.
+corresponding to the Lie algebra embedding (\ref{suembed}), and the corresponding map into vector fields, where $\widetilde{PSU(1,1)^{(n)}}$ denotes the universal covering of $PSU(1,1)$.
+We will write down the embedding $i_n$ in an explicit way in the next subsection.
 At the level of diffeomorphisms, it is understood geometrically as follows.
 The group of projective transformations of the Riemann sphere which map the circle to itself is $PSU(1,1) \subset PSL(2,\mathbb C)$, where

 For $n \ge 1$ there is an n-fold covering map,

 The diffeomorphisms of $z$ which cover the projective transformations of $z'$ form a group $PSU(1; 1)^{(n)}$, which is a realization of the n-fold covering